SystemsApproach/sdn/exercises.rst

 The following lists (and links) the individual exercises.
 That there are 8 exercises and 8 chapters is a coincidence.
-Exercises 1 and 2 focus on Stratum, and are best attempted after reading through Chapter 5; Exercises 3 through 6 focus on ONOS and are best attempted after reading through Chapter 6; and Exercises 7 and 8 focus on Trellis and are best attempted after reading through Chapter 7.
+Exercises 1 and 2 focus on Stratum, and are best attempted after reading through Chapter
+5. Exercises 3 through 6 focus on ONOS and are best attempted after reading through Chapter 6.
+Exercises 7 and 8 focus on Trellis and are best attempted after reading through Chapter 7.
+Note that the exercises build on each other, so it is best to work through them in order.

 1. `P4Runtime Basics <https://github.com/opennetworkinglab/ngsdn-tutorial/blob/advanced/EXERCISE-1.md>`__
 2. `YANG, OpenConfig, gNMI Basics <https://github.com/opennetworkinglab/ngsdn-tutorial/blob/advanced/EXERCISE-2.md>`__